 The tempered oil and aromatics are then added to the lentils at the last minute (along with some lemon juice) so the flavor stays bright and fresh.

-If you have any leftovers, save them in the freezer for an impromptu Indian lunch.
+If you have any leftovers, save them in the freezer.

 Here’s Your Recipe!